MingHill/Quoridor/README.md

 This section should be all of the source code files that have a .java extension.
 You should also include a brief description of what the class does.
  - AudioPlayer.java
    - AudioPlayer is a class that plays music during the game.
-It starts when it is called by Main and ends when the players decide to stop playing.
+It starts when it is called by src.Main and ends when the players decide to stop playing.
- - Board.java
+ - src.Board.java
-   - Main board class that uses Tiles to represent a nxn grid type board.
+   - src.Main board class that uses Tiles to represent a nxn grid type board.
 Has methods to check fullness, reset and toString.
- - Coordinate.java
+ - src.Coordinate.java
    - A simple class that keeps track of the tile coordinate within the board.
- - Interface.java
+ - src.Interface.java
-   - Main class that run the game program.
+   - src.Main class that run the game program.
 Acts as a game control system, tracking wins, switching turns.
- - Main.java
+ - src.Main.java
-   - Main class that start the program, used to choose which game to play.
+   - src.Main class that start the program, used to choose which game to play.
- - OrderandChaosBoard.java
+ - src.OrderandChaosBoard.java
    - Inherits the board class and automatically creates a 6x6 board.
- - TicTacToeBoard.java
+ - src.TicTacToeBoard.java
    - Inherits the board class and automatically creates a 3x3 board.
- - Tile.java
+ - src.Tile.java
-   - Tile class builds the given board.
-Uses Coordinates to mark the location within the board and Marker class as a state.
+   - src.Tile class builds the given board.
+Uses Coordinates to mark the location within the board and src.Marker class as a state.
- - Player.java
+ - src.Player.java
-   - Main player class thats created when a game is initialized.
+   - src.Main player class thats created when a game is initialized.
 Used to make moves during the game.
- - Marker.java
+ - src.Marker.java
-   - Marker class that represent a specific piece.
+   - src.Marker class that represent a specific piece.
 Holds a state 0 = empty, 1 = X, 2 = O
  - Gameplay.java:
    - Abstract class for gameplay rules and logic.
 Defines, check_win, make_move and get_winner
  - TTTGameplay.java
    - Extends gameplay class and implements logic and rules for tictactoe.
- - OCGamePlay.java
+ - src.OCGamePlay.java
    - Extends gameplay class and implements logic and rules for OrderandChaos.
- - SuperGamePlay.java
+ - src.SuperGamePlay.java
-   - Extendes gameplay class and implements logic and rules for SuperTicTacToe.
+   - Extendes gameplay class and implements logic and rules for src.SuperTicTacToe.
- - SuperTicTacToe.java
+ - src.SuperTicTacToe.java
    - Extends board class.
-Overrided a lot of classes defined in Board.java having different logic.
+Overrided a lot of classes defined in src.Board.java having different logic.
 These include toString, make_move, resetBoard etc